 - On this basis, and given that the anticipated queue of 4.6 vehicles can be accommodated in the available space on Moss Bridge Road, the results of the revised queue length assessment are considered to be acceptable. - Moss Bridge Road has been adopted under S228 of the Highways Act and a bond has been received to ensure the road will be made up to adoptable standard.
 Moss Bridge Road will be subject to a 20mph limit and waiting restrictions. - The internal roads within the development site will need to be built to adoptable standards and offered for adoption under Section 38 of the Highways Act.
 The speed limit for the proposed development is required to be 20mph in accordance with the Street Design Guide.
 For the avoidance of doubt the cost of road markings, signage and appropriate speed limit Orders will be fully funded by the developer (inclusive of staff fees and legal costs). - Given the considerations outlined above conditions are recommended to ensure a right of access for all users and affected business/land/commercial/residential properties are provided for.
-In addition, the S106 agreement is required to demonstrate evidence of the maintenance agreement for the bridge, prior to the commencement of Phase 2. - Vehicular access into the site will be taken from Moss Bridge Road across the proposed swing bridge and canal towpath.
-The proposed and current on-going works on Town Street and Moss Bridge Road are the subject of a Travel Plan and S278/S38 agreement which will adjoin the internal layout.
+In addition, the S106 agreement is required to demonstrate evidence of the maintenance agreement for the bridge, prior to the commencement of Phase 2.

+- Vehicular access into the site will be taken from Moss Bridge Road across the proposed swing bridge and canal towpath.
+The works on Town Street and Moss Bridge Road are the subject of a Travel Plan and S278/S38 agreement which will adjoin the internal layout.
 The swing bridge will not be owned or maintained by LCC highways, remaining within the ownership of the landowners. - A Traffic Regulation Order (TRO) is proposed to prevent parking for 36 metres on the approach to the swing bridge which will allow 6 cars to queue to exit.
-As part of the

-TRO details have been provided to show road markings and signage to the towpath and swing bridge.
+As part of the TRO details have been provided to show road markings and signage to the towpath and swing bridge. - Amendments have been made to the operational parameters of the bridge which provide changed gearing to ease its operation.
+The applicant has provide evidence, also contained within the video tutorial accessible via QR code, the bridge can operate within the agreed timings and thus the changes are not considered to adversely effect highway safety.